 - Fishing and Boating Excursions: Reservations can be made by calling Disney reservations.

 This resort area offers outdoor fun to be had by all.
 Guests can visit with the horses that pull Cinderella’s carriage, a magical experience to be sure!
 There are also other farm animals to visit and enjoy.
 Guests can make reservations to ride in a horse-drawn carriage or go on a trail ride.
-After all of that outdoor fun, Trail’s End restaurant is available for dining.
-In addition there are creatively decorated campsites to explore, these are especially fun to look at during a holiday.
-If you do happen to be at Fort Wilderness on a holiday don’t miss the golf cart parade.
+After all of that outdoor fun, the Hoop-Dee-Doo Revue, Trail’s End, and P&J’s Southern Takeout restaurants are available for dining.
+In addition, there are creatively decorated campsites to explore; these are especially fun to look at during a holiday.
+If you do happen to be at Fort Wilderness on a holiday, don’t miss the golf cart parade.
 Many guests of the campsites decorate golf carts to show off their creativity and holiday spirit.

-The Boardwalk in the Epcot resort area is a huge and fantastic place to explore.
-Around the Boardwalk there are 5 resorts to explore in addition to shops and restaurants.
-Many people enjoy Jellyrolls piano bar, however be forewarned that this location does not allow children.
-Be sure to check out the ice-cream shop, Ample Hills creamery, for some delicious homemade treats.
+The Boardwalk in the EPCOT resort area is a huge and fantastic place to explore.
+Around the Boardwalk, there are 5 resorts to explore in addition to shops and restaurants.
+Many people enjoy Jellyrolls piano bar; however, be forewarned that this location does not allow children.
+Be sure to check out the ice-cream shop, Boardwalk Ice Cream Parlor, for some delicious homemade treats.
 Rarely will you walk around this area without spotting someone enjoying a ride on a surrey bike, which is available for rent.
-This entire area is themed to a turn of the century boardwalk and is not to be missed on a day at Walt Disney World without a ticket to the parks.
+This entire area is themed to a turn of the century boardwalk.
+It is not to be missed on a day at Walt Disney World without a ticket to the parks.